-An educational video about the Scrape Your Plate food waste collection program was circulated to all Public Works employees.
-Over 42,000 pounds of food waste have been collected from the cafeteria, break rooms, and special events since the program began in Fall 2017.
-An additional 5,000 pounds of food waste from the cafeteria kitchen have been composted on-site in worm composting bins since November 2015, and over 800 pounds of food waste have been prevented through improved purchasing and food preparation practices implemented in September 2017.
+Due to the Safer at Home orders and the closure of Public Works' Headquarters cafeteria, there was no change in food waste collection through the Scrape Your Plate employee food waste collection program.
+Since the program began in Fall 2017, a total of approximately 42,000 pounds of food waste has been collected, 5,000 pounds of food waste composted on-site in worm composting bins, and an estimated 800 pounds of food waste prevented through improved purchasing and food preparation practices.